-The attached site plan has been prepared in accordance with Section 2.4.9 of the City's LDRs and complies with both the Large-Scale Retail Establishment Standards of Section 4.3.4(G)(7) of the City's LDRs (ATTACHMENT A) and Article 6: Development Standards of the City's LDRs.
+The Site Plan has been prepared in accordance with Section 2.4.9 of the City's LDRs and complies with both the Automobile Repair and Servicing Standards of Section 4.3.4(J)(3) of the City's LDRs (ATTACHMENT A) and Article 6: Development Standards of the City's LDRs.

-The proposed use for this property is a Walmart Supercenter with a building area of approximately 160,000 square feet.
-The building will provide a front setback of +/- 707 feet, a rear setback of +/- 223 feet, an east side setback of +/- 265 feet, and a west side setback of +/- 181 feet.
+The proposed use for this property is a Walmart Supercenter with an overall building area of approximately 160,000 square feet.
+The Oil and Lube Express is located on the west side of the Walmart building and consists of approximately 3,915 square feet.
+The overall building will provide a front setback of +/- 707 feet, a rear setback of +/- 223 feet, an east side setback of +/- 265 feet, and a west side setback of +/- 181 feet.
 The building coverage and floor area ratio are approximately twelve percent (12%).
 Accordingly, the proposed use is consistent with the approved zoning.

-The proposed use is required to provide parking at a ratio of one (1) space per 305 square feet of floor area with a maximum not to exceed 125 percent of this ratio.
-For the proposed use, a minimum of 520 spaces would be required with a maximum of 650 allowed.
+The proposed Walmart Supercenter is required to provide parking at a ratio of one (1) space per 305 square feet of floor area with a maximum not to exceed 125 percent of this ratio.
+A minimum of 520 spaces would be required with a maximum of 650 allowed.
 The proposed Site Plan contains 622 spaces.

-Bicycle parking is required at one (1) space per 10 required parking spaces.
+Bicycle parking is required at one (1) space per ten (10) required parking spaces.
 112 bicycle spaces are being provided, which exceeds the required 52 spaces.